Nischal213/Nischal-s-A-Level-Project/README.md

             error_string = ''
             username = username_entry.get()
             password = password_entry.get()
+            #similar function to clear_blox() but changes the state of 3 vuttons back to normal
             def lockdown(box_type , button_name , button_name2 , button_name3):
                 box_type['text'] = ''
                 button_name['state'] , button_name2['state'] , button_name3['state'] = 'normal' , 'normal' , 'normal'
             cursor.execute(
                 f'SELECT username, pass_word FROM user_info WHERE username = "{username}" AND pass_word = "{password}"')
+            #checks if the db was affected when searching for the username and password
+            #if the rows weren't affected .rowcount() would return 0
             if cursor.rowcount == 0:
                 error_string = f'Invalid password or username!
 Attempt: {attempt}' pass_flag = False